physiotherapy for patients with multiple sclerosis

 Why this self-attack occurs in some people is unclear, but Multiple Sclerosis has been strongly connected to genetic and environmental factors.

-There is no current cure for Multiple Sclerosis, but medication teamed with physiotherapy can help to ease symptoms, assist in reducing the number and severity of attacks (relapses) and slow down disease progression.
+There is no current cure for Multiple Sclerosis.
+Still, medication teamed with physiotherapy can help to ease symptoms, assist in reducing the number and severity of attacks (relapses) and slow down disease progression.

-With women more likely to be affected than men and most diagnosed between their 20s and 30s, we will explore the benefits and possibilities of physiotherapy treatment on sclerosis.
+With women more likely to be affected than men and most diagnosed between their 20s and 30s, we will explore the benefits and possibilities of physiotherapy treatment for sclerosis.

 Read on to find out: